X marks the spot: accurate energies from intersecting extrapolations of continuum quantum Monte Carlo data: Results and discussion

 In our calculations we use Hartree-Fock orbitals expanded in the cc-pCVTZ Gaussian basis set \cite{Dunning_cc-pvxz_1989, Woon_cc-pcvxz_1995} obtained using \textsc{molpro}. \cite{molpro} We perform a small-scale FCIQMC calculation using the \textsc{neci} package \cite{Guther_neci_2020} with configuration state functions (CSFs) instead of determinants as walker sites, \cite{Dobrautz_GUGA_2019} which reduces the number of FCIQMC walkers required to accurately represent the wave function; note that the use of CSFs is not a requirement of the \textsc{xspot} method.
 The FCIQMC population is grown to $10^6$ walkers and equilibrated, and the coefficients of the $M_{\rm gen}=10\,000$ most-occupied CSFs are recorded from a population snapshot.
 From this information we build CI expansions with the $M$ CSFs with largest absolute coefficients, where $M \leq 1500 \ll M_{\rm gen}$.
 In our cQMC calculations the orbitals are corrected to obey the electron-nucleus cusp condition. \cite{Ma_cusp_2005}

-The CSF coefficients are reoptimized in the presence of a Jastrow factor of the Drummond-Towler-Needs form, \cite{Drummond_jastrow_2004, LopezRios_jastrow_2012} and of an optional inhomogeneous backflow transformation including electron-electron, electron-nucleus, and electron-electron-nucleus terms. \cite{LopezRios_backflow_2006} Note that even though CSFs are used, the presence of the Jastrow factor and of the backflow transformation prevents the cQMC trial wave function from formally being an exact spin state. \cite{Huang_spin-contamination_1998} We optimize our wave function parameters using linear least-squares energy minimization \cite{Toulouse_emin_2007, Umrigar_emin_2007} with $10^6$ statistically independent VMC-generated electronic configurations, a number large enough that the optimized cQMC energy can be assumed to lie reasonably close to its variational minimum; note that any remaining optimization error can be considered to be absorbed into the quasirandom error.
+The CSF coefficients are reoptimized in the presence of a Jastrow factor of the Drummond-Towler-Needs form, \cite{Drummond_jastrow_2004, LopezRios_jastrow_2012} and of an optional inhomogeneous backflow transformation including electron-electron, electron-nucleus, and electron-electron-nucleus terms. \cite{LopezRios_backflow_2006} We do not optimize any of the parameters in the molecular orbitals, which provide degrees of freedom that overlap significantly with those in the backflow transformation.
+Note that even though CSFs are used, the presence of the Jastrow factor and of the backflow transformation prevents the cQMC trial wave function from formally being an exact spin state. \cite{Huang_spin-contamination_1998} We optimize our wave function parameters using linear least-squares energy minimization \cite{Toulouse_emin_2007, Umrigar_emin_2007} with $10^6$ statistically independent VMC-generated electronic configurations, a number large enough that the optimized cQMC energy can be assumed to lie reasonably close to its variational minimum; note that any remaining optimization error can be considered to be absorbed into the quasirandom error.

 The resulting trial wave function is then used to run two DMC calculations with time steps 0.001 and 0.004 a.u.\@ and target populations of 2048 and 512 configurations, respectively, except for bDMC runs on CO$_2$ at $500$ and $1000$ CSFs for which we use 65536 and 16384 configurations.
 These energies are then linearly extrapolated to the zero time-step, infinite-population limit. \cite{Needs_casino_2020, Lee_strategies_2011}